 This is why these Guidelines for Professional Practice Placement in Community Learning and Development are important.
 Practice placements are the means by which academic and practice-based learning are brought together and it is hard to overstate the role that they play in developing competent CLD professionals.
 By advancing the quality of practice placements, we will improve the outcomes that CLD enables people and communities to achieve.

-From the comments of learners, tutors and placement providers quoted in the document you will gain insight to the value placed on quality practice placements that benefits both learners practitioners and the learning culture of workplaces.
+From the comments of Student CLD Practitioners, tutors and placement providers quoted in the document you will gain insight to the value placed on quality practice placements that benefits both Student CLD Practitioners practitioners and the learning culture of workplaces.

 I therefore welcome this publication and look forward to seeing the impact of high quality practice placements as we work together to close the attainment gap and empower communities.